wely/DevCamp/HOL/node/devops-ci/README.md

     Find the **App Settings** section containing a table of settings.
 In the ARM Template we auto-generated the majority of these settings, however we need to add a few additional environment variables to match the `.vscode/launch.json` file that we have been using locally.

     * **AAD_RETURN_URL** should be set to the same URL that we just configured for our AzureAD application.
-Should be similar to `http://nodejsappmm6lqhplzxjp2.azurewebsites.net/auth/openid/return`
+Should be similar to `https://nodejsappmm6lqhplzxjp2.azurewebsites.net/auth/openid/return`.
+Ensure this is using **https**.

     * **AAD_CLIENT_ID** should match launch.json and similar to `2251bd08-10ff-4ca2-a6a2-ccbf2973c6b6`